Minka13/FPGame/README.md

 # FPGame
-Same as previous but before omega crash
+Before omega crash, same as previous, it was, hmm?
+Begun, the omega crashing has!